nobin97/progress_bar_cli/README.md

 # Progress Bar for CLIs

-### A simple Progress Bar written in python 3 for CLIs.
+### A simple progress bar for CLIs written in Python 3.

 ## Usage:
 ```